Special Educational Needs

 - Your child’s key worker will be in regular contact with you about your child’s progress through every day informal discussions.

-- Formal parent’s evenings will be held once every term.
+- Parent consultations will be held once every term.

 - You can make an appointment at any time to discuss your child’s progress if you have concerns.